The Path to Positive Parenting: 5 Steps for Success

 Step 2: Foster Open Communication

-Active listening isn’t just hearing what your child says—it’s truly understanding them.
+Active Listening as a Key to Positive Parenting: Active listening isn’t just hearing what your child says—it’s truly understanding them.
 Make sure you’re not just nodding along but engaging with their feelings and thoughts.
+Kids need to feel like their opinions matter.
+By providing a safe environment for them to express their feelings, you show them that their voice is important.

 How to Practice Active Listening